 If you prefer to exercise at home, getting one or two pieces of exercise equipment can help make home exercise possible.
 Perhaps one for cardio and one for ab exercise for hysterectomy recovery.

-If you are struggling with side effects from synthetic hormone replacement therapy or aftereffects of hysterectomy, we recommend you use natural hormones!
+If you are struggling with side effects from synthetic hormone replacement therapy or aftereffects of hysterectomy, consider using natural hormones!

-When natural progesterone and estrogen are balance, both hormones prepare the body for reproduction and they also predispose your body to be healthy.
-Most of your hormone imbalance symptoms are caused by progesterone deficiency.
+When natural progesterone and estrogen are balanced, both hormones prepare the body for reproduction and they also predispose your body to be healthy.
+Many hormone imbalance symptoms are caused by low levels of progesterone.